nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Displays [contacts](#glossary) assigned to the [wedding](#glossary) at the specified `WEDDING_INDEX`.

 * The index **must be a positive integer** 1, 2, 3, …​ and must be not exceed the total number of weddings currently listed.
-* Please refer to the 'General Notes' at the start of the Features section to learn more about how entering a wedding view using this command affects the behaviour of other commands.
+* Please refer to the [General Notes](#general-notes) at the start of the Features section to learn more about how entering a wedding view using this command affects the behaviour of other commands.

 Examples:
 * `view 2` displays a list of all contacts involved in the 2nd wedding on the wedding list.